 One of the biggest fears we all have is the fear of ending up alone.
 Sadly, because of that fear, we commit to and stay in relationships that do not serve us and may even be toxic – with friendships as well – simply because we’re scared we’ll never find anyone else.
 But how about this time we make a promise, a resolution, to ourselves to be brave and end that relationship and let life show us just how rewarding it is for those of us with bravery.

 Picking up a new hobby, however fleeting or lasting, is a great way to challenge yourself.
 It’ll also bring along some additional positivity and may introduce you to new cool people, as well.
 Additionally, it may teach you new things about yourself and your abilities.

-There’s dozens of different types of hobbies to test out: check out these 30 hobbies for women or these 75 hobbies for men.
+There’s dozens of different types of hobbies to test out: check out these our Hobbies Bucket List: The 100+ Most Popular Types to Try

 20. ✦ Face a Fear

 It can be facing your fear of flying or the fear of big groups, or it can be something entirely else.
 Whatever your fears are, choose one of them this year to face and hopefully get over.
 Yes, this is a scary one to complete, but you will immensely thank yourself for trying – and hopefully succeeding!

 One of the best ways to get over your fear is to have someone special by your side to encourage and support you while you are facing it head on.
 So, hike up that mountain peak, go on that roller coaster or swim in the ocean.

 Sadly, some people have been dealt a harder hand than others, and may have found themselves not knowing where their next meal will come from.
 Helping someone to get themselves completely out of trouble may be out of our reach, but offering even a little bit of ourselves to those less fortunate can go a long way to build their spirits.